USS Anacostia (AO-94): Assigned to MSTS

 She was assigned to the Military Sea Transportation Service (MSTS) on 18 July 1950 and reported to Tankers Co.
-Inc., for operation under an MSTS contract, was redesignated USNS Anacostia (T-AO-94), and was run as a non-commissioned vessel manned by a civil service crew.
+Inc., for operation under an MSTS contract, was redesignated USNS Anacostia (T-AO-94), and was run as a non-commissioned vessel crewed by the civil service.

 During the next seven years, Anacostia continued her service as an oiler.
 She made frequent trips to ports along the Texas gulf coast as well as to the Persian Gulf ports of Ras Tanura, Saudi Arabia, and Bahrain to take on petroleum.
 Her cargoes were then delivered to facilities at ports in Japan, England, the Netherlands, and Germany.
 The oiler remained active until December 1957, when she reported to Norfolk, Virginia.
 She was then turned over to the Maritime Administration and laid up with the National Defense Reserve Fleet in the James River.
 Her name was struck from the Navy List on 17 December 1957.